 Ask the Lord to search your heart for any unconfessed sin that would hinder you from hearing as you wait upon Him.
-This should be done in silence, and unless the Lord points out something that affects the whole group, now is not the time for a group confession.
-Don’t dwell too long on this point and don’t worry if nothing comes to your heart immediately.
+Be swift to confess that sin to Him, and accept His forgiveness.
+Unless the Lord points out something that affects the whole group, now is not the time for a group confession.
+Don’t dwell long on this point and don’t worry if nothing comes to your heart immediately.

 Psalms 66:18 – “If I had cherished iniquity in my heart, the Lord would not have listened.”

 Psalm 139:23-24 -“Search me, O God, and know my heart!
 Try me and know my thoughts!
 And see if there be any grievous way in me, and lead me in the way everlasting!”

 Die to your imaginations, desires, and burdens for what you feel you should pray.